 - 1. Personal, physical, or mental illness of the student. - a.
-A student will be excused for personal illness for up to 6 days per year based onthe parent's written excuse. - b.
-Any days in excess of these 6 will require a physician's note to be considered excused. - c.
-Illness in the immediate family if the student is over 14 years of age and the illness necessitates the student to remain at home. - 2.
-Quarantine of the home or student due to COVID or other communicable disease - 3.
-Medical or dental appointment of the student. - 4.
-Death of a Relative. - 5.
-Observance of religious holidays consistent with the student's truly held religious beliefs. - 6.
-Court Summons/Subpoena. - 7.
-Prospective school visits for eighth graders (must provide a note from the prospectiveschool) - 8.
-Absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status. - 9.
-Absences due to a student being homeless - 10.
+A student will be excused for personal illness for up to 6 days per year based on the parent's written excuse. - b.
+Any days in excess of these 6 will require a physician's note to be considered excused. - 2.
+Illness in the immediate family if the student is over 14 years of age and the illness necessitates the student to remain at home. - 3.
+Quarantine of the home or student due to COVID or other communicable disease. - 4.
+Medical or dental appointment of the student. - 5.
+Death of a relative. - 6.
+Observance of religious holidays consistent with the student's truly held religious beliefs. - 7.
+Court summons/subpoena. - 8.
+Prospective school visits for eighth graders (must provide a note from the prospective school). - 9.
+Absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status. - 10.
+Absences due to a student experiencing homelessness. - 11.
 Emergency or other set of circumstances which, in the judgment of the Principal and/or Executive Director, constitute a good and sufficient cause for absence.